Last updated on 2026-03-12

 - Electrical Technologist: Design, maintain, and troubleshoot electrical systems in various industries.

-- Control Systems Engineer: Develop and implement control systems for automated processes in manufacturing and other sectors.
+- Control Systems Engineer: Develop and implement control systems for automated processes.

-- Power Systems Engineer: Work on the design and management of power generation and distribution systems.
+- Power Systems Engineer: Work on the design and operation of power generation and distribution systems.

-- Instrumentation Technician: Install and maintain instruments used for measuring and controlling physical quantities.
+- Instrumentation Technician: Install and maintain instruments used for measuring and controlling processes.

-With the growing demand for skilled professionals in the electrical engineering field, graduates can expect a wide range of job opportunities across various sectors, including manufacturing, automotive, and renewable energy.
+With the growing demand for skilled professionals in the electrical engineering sector, graduates can expect a range of job opportunities across various industries, including manufacturing, automotive, and renewable energy sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.